Serenity Prayer Without God, For Atheists And Seculars

 and to live a life that is meaningful and fulfilling.”

-Stoicism & Serenity Prayer: How did the Stoics pray?
+Stoicism & Serenity Prayer: Did The Stoics Give It To Us?

 Epictetus quote on worrying